A Home for Inquiry

 City as Subject and Resource

 Engaging with premier New York–based architecture studios, industry resources like the Storefront for Art and Architecture, the Architectural League, and Material ConneXion, important patrons of architecture, students pursue opportunities ranging from internships to design competitions and research funding.
 SCE also takes advantage of the wealth of nonprofit groups that call New York home.
-The Design Workshop exemplifies the school’s mission of socially responsible pedagogy, working with numerous local organizations to create innovative sustainable design solutions that integrally address the needs of their clients.
+The Design Workshop exemplifies the school’s mission of socially responsible pedagogy, working with numerous local organizations to develop innovative sustainable design solutions that integrally address the needs of their clients.

 Critical and Relevant